cybrkyd/mastodon-white-theme/README.md

 This theme has only been tested with the Mastodon (Light) system theme; it probably will not look so cool if run on Mastodon (Dark) or Mastodon (High Contrast).

+**UPDATE: This repo will no longer receive any updates.
+My Mastodon instance crashed and burned so I no longer use Mastodon.**

 ### Home Page